 Generally, your credit score is a tell-tale sign of how well you manage your money.
-Your score let’s potential creditors know how much of a risk you are and if there’s a chance you won‘t pay back your loan or credit card.
+Your score lets potential creditors know how much of a risk you are and if there’s a chance you won‘t pay back your loan or credit card.
 Following this, many people believe that the higher the bank balance, the higher the score.
 Whereas having a good income may be extremely beneficial, it doesn’t exactly showcase how good you are at paying back loans or credit card debt or budgeting.
 Let’s learn more about the different credit score ranges in Canada.

-So, if you’re score is zero, don’t worry – this generally indicates you have no credit history.
+So, if you don’t have a credit score yet, don’t worry – this generally indicates you have no credit history.
 This applies to people who have just opened their first bank account, or someone who is new to Canada.
 It’s important to touch base with your bank in order to find out what you can do to begin building credit.

 If your score is in this range, you will find it difficult to obtain any credit product from your bank.
-But don’t worry, there’s always ways to improve your score.
+But don’t worry, there are always ways to improve your score.
 The first step would be to contact a professional who can help advise you on what areas to focus on to improve your score.
-Our Score-Up credit rebuilding product can help makes a positive impact on your credit score so you can plan for a positive financial future.
+Our MyMarble Premium’s Score-Up credit boosting technology can help you improve your credit score so you can plan for a positive financial future.
 Find out how it works here.

 If you’re in this category, congratulations.
-It’s not easy maintaining a high score so you must have worked hard in tracking your spending and paying most of your bills on time.
-Borrowers who have an excellent score are unlikely to have trouble obtaining financial products and usually get favourable interest rates.
+It’s not easy maintaining a good credit score so you must have worked hard in tracking your spending and paying off your bills on time.
+Borrowers who have a good score are unlikely to have trouble obtaining financial products and usually get favourable interest rates.

 So what does this credit score say about you?
-You’re financially responsible and with the right coaching, you have the potential to Score-Up to an excellent credit score.
-Learn how you can go that extra-mile and increase your score even further with here.
+You’re financially responsible and with the right coaching, you have the potential to improve your credit score even further.
+Learn how you can go that extra mile and increase your score with MyMarble Premium here.

 720 to 900 (Excellent)

 This is the prime category to be in.
-You’re a perfect contender for any financial product due to your lack (or no) late payments on your credit report.
+You’re a perfect contender for any financial product due to your lack (or zero) late payments on your credit report.
 You regularly pay off your balances in full.
-You also will have a low credit utilization across all their lines of credit.
+You also will have a low credit utilization across all lines of credit.
 Most Canadians with excellent credit enjoy rapid approval for their credit card and loan applications.
-As well, they receive the lowest interest rates available, high credit and loan limits, and access to great premium credit card rewards and perks.
+In addition, they receive the lowest interest rates available, high credit and loan limits, and access to great premium credit card rewards and perks.
 The financial world is open for business to anyone with an excellent score, and it’s definitely something to be proud of.